stiggg/flux-for-frameworks/README.md

 # flux-for-frameworks

-This library is a collection of small implementations of Flux architecture for JS frameworks.
+This library is a collection of small implementations of Flux architecture for JS frameworks (Backbone and AngularJS currently).

 ## Motivation

-Provide very light-weight versions of Flux architecture for Backbone and AngularJS libraries.
+Low amount of code.
+Use factories to reduce boilerplate.
+Make it easy to create components, with their own view and data storage.
+Facilitate communication between those components.
+Do not wrap other frameworks, and then require update when the underlying framework changes.
+Provide common API for stores between different framework implementations, making code sharing/reuse easy.

 ## Backbone

-Backbone actually has almost complete collection of utilities for building Flux: There's Backbone.Events that can be used as event dispatcher as is.
-Backbone.Collection is an almost complete store implementation all by itself.
-We could use it as-is, however here it's wrapped into another object to keep standard collection events separate from explicitly defined user events.
+Backbone has almost complete collection of utilities for building Flux: There's Backbone.Events that can be used as an event dispatcher as it is, and Backbone.Collection is an almost complete store implementation all by itself.
+Here collection is wrapped into another object to provide a common event emitter API.

-I've intentionally left out actions class from this implementation, because in many cases they just wrap calls to event dispatcher.
-It's much more straightforward to call event dispatcher directly.

 ### Usage